jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 This means that you have to handicap yourself and do your best to create an environment that exposes you to the tribulations of combat, whatever your particular type of "combat" is.
 Performers, athletes, speakers, etc. You must train yourself to execute in all conditions so that you're ready for anything.

-This also does wonders for your confidence, making it even easier for you to perform.&nbsp;
+This also does wonders for your confidence, making it even easier for you to perform.

 {% include widgets/summary.html id="book-quotes" %}